wilsonmar/wilsonmar.github.io/calendar/index.md

 ## Horology: Watches

 <a target="_blank" href="https://www.youtube.com/watch?v=qqlJ50zDgeA">VIDEO</a>:
 The world's oldest computer dates back to 100 BC (the 2nd century BC).
-One was recovered in 1901 from a shipwreck off the island of Kythera in Greece, divers found the Antikythera Mechanism, a device that inspired the movie "Indiana Jones and the Dial of Destiny".
+It's called the Antikythera Mechanism from where it was recovered in 1901 from a shipwreck off the island of Kythera in Greece.
+The device inspired the movie "<a target="_blank" href="https://en.wikipedia.org/wiki/Indiana_Jones_and_the_Dial_of_Destiny">Indiana Jones and the Dial of Destiny</a>".
 The latest 3D x-ray and modelling technology enabled scientists to understand how the dozens of bronze cogs in the device are able to predict solar eclipses. https://www.youtube.com/watch?v=F_ePbbujrp0

 Among <a target="_blank" href="https://www.youtube.com/watch?v=PHis9l8cJks">watch terms</a>: